scikit-fingerprints/scikit-fingerprints/CONTRIBUTING.md

 To set up a development environment for Effective Molecule Fingerprints library, follow the installation instructions in the README.

 ### Testing
 Before submitting a pull request, please make sure to run the tests to ensure that your changes do not introduce regressions.
 If necessary, add new tests to cover your code.
+Also please be sure that you do not violate any code style requirements (you can check it simply by running "flake8" in the CLI).

 ### Code of Conduct
 By participating in this project, you agree to abide by the Code of Conduct.
 We take violations seriously and may take action if necessary to maintain a welcoming and respectful community.